GST Advantages and Disadvantages

 For the Common Man – Items Expected to Get Cheaper

-The following things/items are expected to become cheaper under GST for the common man:
+The following things/items might become cheaper under GST for the common man:

 - Prices of movie tickets may become cheaper in most states